 Tier VI: TRS Vesting

-After accumulating ten years of total credited service, you will be vested.
+After accumulating five years of total credited service, you will be vested.
 This means you will be eligible when you reach the age of 63 to receive full pension based on your years of service, whether or not you earn further credit in TRS.
 If you want to buy back prior service you may do so two calendar years after your initial enrollment, at the percentage of your earnings during that service plus percentage interest compounded annually.
-For example, if you are 63, have two calendar years of TRS membership and buy back five credited years, you can start collecting your pension.
+A member can also purchase prior service credit if he or she has less than 2 years of membership service to save on the interest that accumulates on the cost of prior service.
+The prior service will be posted to the member’s account once he or she reaches 2 years of membership service.
+For example, if you are 63, have two calendar years of TRS membership and buy back eight credited years, you can start collecting your pension.
 Although you may continue to work after you start collecting your pension, deductions and contributions will cease.